aOri69/AdventOfCode/2023/rust/day_04/README.md

 Once all of the originals and copies have been processed, you end up with `_1_` instance of card 1, `_2_` instances of card 2, `_4_` instances of card 3, `_8_` instances of card 4, `_14_` instances of card 5, and `_1_` instance of card 6.
 In total, this example pile of scratchcards causes you to ultimately have `_30_` scratchcards!

 Process all of the original and copied scratchcards until no more scratchcards are won.
 Including the original set of scratchcards, _how many total scratchcards do you end up with?_

+Your puzzle answer was `5037841`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](https://adventofcode.com/2023) and try another puzzle.

+If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2023/day/4/input).

+You can also this puzzle.